-The purpose of the iPad initiative at Newcomb Middle School is to provide students and staff with tools and resources to create a comprehensive 21st century learning environment.
-Our goal is to prepare students to be successful in high school, college, and career.
+The purpose of the Device initiative at Newcomb Middle School is to provide students and staff with tools and resources to create a comprehensive 21st century learning environment.
+Our goal is to prepare students to be successful in high school and college and enable them to be career-ready.
 Technology integration will personalize learning and allow students to create, think critically, problem solve, collaborate, and communicate in a variety of methods.
-The iPad program will help teachers transform curriculum and teaching practices so that students can "discover their potential" in an evolving global economy.
-The policies, procedures, and information contained in this handbook apply to all iPad devices used by Newcomb Middle School students and staff.
+The 1:1 Device program will help teachers transform curriculum and teaching practices so that students can discover their potential in an evolving global economy.
+The policies, procedures, and information contained in this handbook apply to all devices used by Newcomb Middle School students and staff.
 Teachers may set additional requirements for use in their individual classrooms.